Skip to content

 Claude Code’s /compact rewrites the session transcript JSONL — older messages are summarized into a single block, and existing byte cursors into the JSONL become meaningless.

 When the SessionStart hook detects source=compact, it sets accounting_uncertain=1 on the active goal and emits a one-shot warning.
 The Stop hook still drives the loop, but new token accounting is suspect — the cursor is pointed at a different stream now.
+If a later cursor reset finds malformed token usage, the goal pauses with paused_reason=accounting_error.

 /goal-reconcile --accept-reset clears the flag, resets transcript_cursor to the current end-of-file, and resumes.
 You accept that some tokens between last_advanced_at and the /compact event are lost — the alternative would be to refuse to continue at all, which is worse.